aluminiumgeek/pbc-bot/README.md

 ## Summary

 A Telegram bot for the secret Post-Apocalyptic B. community.

-## The Story

 This community appeared in the beginning of 2016 in the [OnApp Ltd.](http://www.onapp.com) in the result of combined efforts of the vCloud & Application Server teams members.

+## Features

+- logging chat history to the Hadoop Distributed File System (the bot is actually running on a cluster)
+- the only bot that features unique `/turbofolklorize` command that allows one immediately enjoy a Serbian turbo-folk song that's randomly got from the [serbzone.com](http://serbzone.com/)
+- daemon (jsvc) and interactive modes

+## Available Commands

+- g - I'm Feeling Lucky!
+- help - Show help message.
+- hey - Hey!
+- echo - Echoes your text.
+- weather - Get current weather in a city.
+- man - An interface to the on-line reference manuals.
+- pic - Get a picture that matches a pattern.
+- photo - Get a photo that matches a pattern.
+- random - Get a random number from the specified range.
+- turbofolklorize - Get a random song from the [serbzone.com](http://serbzone.com).

 ## Goals